the-drunk-coder/megra/Tutorial/02_writing_generators.md

 ## 2.2 Generating Generators

 We can save lots of lines of code by generate the generators from a more abstract description, or we can start out from a very simple, repeated event and "grow" a generator by repeatedly adding new nodes.
+Internally, they just generate the long-form code that we've seen above.
+The results can even be exported to code.

 Let's look at the second method first !